-If you are an EU citizen and have come to stay in the Republic of Lithuania for more than 3 months in the period of half a year, you may be issued a certificate confirming your right of temporary residence in the Republic of Lithuania.
+If you are an EU citizen and have come to stay in Lithuania for more than 3 months you need to apply for a certificate of temporary residence.
+The application needs to be placed on MIGRIS ( https://www.migracija.lt ) and the following documents will be required:

 For more information about the procedure you can visit website of the migration department or check our FAQs.